theduke/translator/README.md

 The data is stored in SQLite for now, but can be trivially swapped out for PostgresQL or MySQL.

-This is at a very early stage, expect breakage and missing / buggy functionality.
+This project is in a very early stage.

-Translator can already be used relatively safely though,
+Expect breakage and missing / buggy functionality.

 ## LICENSE